 Graphite is a type of mineral found in metamorphic and igneous rocks.
 It is usually formed when carbon is subjected to high temperature and pressure in the earth’s crust.
-Graphite is also said to be one of the naturally-occurring form of crystalline carbon.
+Graphite is also said to be one of the naturally-occurring forms of crystalline carbon.
 However, this mineral is an interesting one and is commonly referred to as the mineral of all extremes.

 As such, Graphite is soft in nature, it cleaves easily even with light pressure, is greasy and features low specific gravity.
 Further, this mineral has a black or sometimes greyish colour.
 It is an excellent conductor of electricity or heat and it can also withstand extreme temperatures.
 Another significant character of this mineral is that it is chemically inert meaning it is not affected by a majority of reagents and acids.

-Graphite is found all over the world in its natural form, and in high quantity as well.
+Graphite is found all over the world in its natural form, and in high quantities as well.
 However, it is usually classified into three forms namely flake, crystalline, and amorphous depending on the source of the mineral.

 List of Uses of Graphite